Sidecar Daemon¶

 Three subsystems:

 1. Process Supervisor — starts and monitors child services.
-A dedicated HealthMonitor thread probes every service's /health endpoint concurrently (via ThreadPoolExecutor) at health_probe_interval (default 5s), so scheduler ticks or slow capabilities can never delay probes.
-The main loop consumes cached health state only; a service is restarted after health_failure_threshold (default 2) consecutive failed probes, under exponential backoff, and given up on after max_service_crashes (default 5).
+A dedicated HealthMonitor thread probes every service's /health endpoint concurrently (via ThreadPoolExecutor) at health_probe_interval (default 5s), so dispatch work or slow capabilities can never delay probes.
+The supervisor loop consumes cached health state only; a service is restarted after health_failure_threshold (default 2) consecutive failed probes, under exponential backoff, and given up on after max_service_crashes (default 5).

-2. Cron/Heartbeat Scheduler — loads job .md files from BOTH sidecar_jobs/ (system jobs, git-tracked) AND <data_root>/user_jobs/ (user-authored, gitignored) and fires them on their cron schedule.
+2. Cron/Heartbeat Scheduler — loads job .md files from BOTH sidecar_jobs/ (system jobs, git-tracked) AND <data_root>/user_jobs/ (user-authored, gitignored) and fires them on their cron schedule, inline on the dispatch loop.
 Supports exclusion windows (quiet hours), and optional per-job stable jitter to spread phase-aligned starts.
 Hot-reload has two triggers: a JobsWatcher (kernel filesystem events via watchdog; ~50ms latency on file change) AND a 30s polling interval as a safety net.
-Watcher events set a threading.Event (Scheduler.jobs_reload_pending) that the daemon's main-loop sleep waits on, so the next tick reloads immediately.
+Watcher events set a threading.Event (Scheduler.jobs_reload_pending) that the daemon's dispatch-loop sleep waits on, so the next cycle reloads immediately.
 On filename-stem collision the user file wins and a WARN is logged.

 3. Message-to-Job Dispatch — polls messaging service for pending messages addressed to work-buddy.
-Classifies each message and executes automatically.
+Classifies each message and executes automatically, also inline on the dispatch loop.

 Shutdown: First Ctrl+C / SIGTERM requests graceful shutdown; a watchdog thread force-exits after 15s if the main thread is stuck in a blocking syscall, so shutdown is always bounded.
 A second Ctrl+C force-kills children immediately.
-The JobsWatcher observer thread is stopped and joined alongside the HealthMonitor in the cleanup path.
+The JobsWatcher observer thread is stopped and joined alongside the HealthMonitor in the cleanup path; the dispatch thread is a daemon thread, briefly joined and abandoned if mid-job.
+The pid file is removed on shutdown only when it still records the exiting process's own pid — the atexit hook can fire after a takeover has replaced the file, and deleting the successor's pid file would make a healthy daemon read as not running.

 Job file format: .md files in either jobs directory with YAML frontmatter (schedule, recurring, type, capability/params, enabled, spawn_mode, optional jitter_seconds).
 Each loaded Job carries a source field ("system" or "user") that propagates through JobState into sidecar_state.json and is used by the dashboard's Jobs tab to group entries.